ramakay/vercelship25/README.md

 **Cost Accounting**
 Built a token-based cost tracking system that monitors both prompt and completion tokens for each model.
 The implementation uses localStorage for persistence with a configurable retention policy to prevent unbounded growth.

-### Vercel Ship 2025 Features We Actually Use
+### Vercel Ship 2025 Features I Actually Use

 **✅ AI Gateway (Open Beta)**
 - **What It Does**: Single API endpoint that routes to multiple AI providers (OpenAI, Anthropic, Google, xAI)
-- **How We Use It**: Parallel calls to three models with unified error handling and response formatting
+- **How I Use It**: Parallel calls to three models with unified error handling and response formatting
 - **Production Impact**: Eliminates need for multiple SDK integrations and API key management
 - **Code Example**:
 ```typescript